dimonomid/tneo/README.md

 TNeoKernel was born as a thorough review and re-implementation of [TNKernel](http://tnkernel.com) v2.7.
 The new kernel has well-formed code, inherited bugs are fixed as well as new features being added, it is well documented and tested carefully with unit-tests.

-Currently it is available for PIC32/PIC24/dsPIC, and it will be ported at least to ARM Cortex M3 in a few months.
+Currently it is available for PIC32/PIC24/dsPIC (Cortex-M0/M0+/M3/M4/M4F are also supported in BETA)

 Comprehensive documentation is available in two forms: html and pdf.